Limited functionality available

 In response to some Americans traveling to Canada to buy cheaper drugs in the early 2000s, states, PBMs, and the federal government have explored the feasibility and safety considerations around importation.

-Florida and Oklahoma have passed legislation on importation, and many other states are exploring importation, including Colorado, Maine, New Mexico, and Vermont.8 Before any state’s plan can go into effect, the secretary of the US Department of Health and Human Services (HHS) must certify that the plan meets certain safety and cost-saving requirements.
+Florida has passed legislation on importation, and many other states are exploring importation, including Colorado, Maine, New Mexico, and Vermont.8 Before any state’s plan can go into effect, the secretary of the US Department of Health and Human Services (HHS) must certify that the plan meets certain safety and cost-saving requirements.
 To date, no state’s plan has been certified, and some states are waiting for additional guidance.9

 Florida’s House Bill (HB) 19 establishes two programs to import drugs approved by the US Food and Drug Administration (FDA) to Florida: The Canadian Drug Importation Program (CDIP) and the International Prescription Drug Importation Program.
 The CDIP focuses on bringing down the cost of drugs for state-funded programs, such as Medicaid and the state prison system.10 The process includes selecting a vendor and identifying eligible importers and Canadian suppliers.
 The program establishes criteria for eligible prescription drugs as well as requirements for distribution and supply chain documentation.
 The program is compliant with federal tracking and tracing requirements.